redux-utilities/redux-actions/README.md

 `metaCreator` is an optional function that creates metadata for the payload.
 It receives the same arguments as the payload creator, but its result becomes the meta field of the resulting action.
 If `metaCreator` is undefined or not a function, the meta field is omitted.

-### `createActions(?actionsMap, ?...identityActions)`
+### `createActions(?actionMap, ?...identityActions)`

 ```js
 import { createActions } from 'redux-actions';
 ```

 Returns an object mapping action types to action creators.
-The keys of this object are camel-cased from the keys in `actionsMap` and the string literals of `identityActions`; the values are the action creators.
+The keys of this object are camel-cased from the keys in `actionMap` and the string literals of `identityActions`; the values are the action creators.

-`actionsMap` is an optional object and a recursive data structure, with action types as keys, and whose values **must** be either
+`actionMap` is an optional object and a recursive data structure, with action types as keys, and whose values **must** be either

 - a function, which is the payload creator for that action
 - an array with `payload` and `meta` functions in that order, as in [`createAction`](#createactiontype-payloadcreator--identity-metacreator)
     - `meta` is **required** in this case (otherwise use the function form above)
-- an `actionsMap`
+- an `actionMap`

 `identityActions` is an optional list of positional string arguments that are action type strings; these action types will use the identity payload creator.